Checkmk/checkmk/doc/documentation/arch-comp-rrdcached.rst

 Introduction and goals
 ======================

 The rrdcached is a 3rd party component provided by the rrdtool project.
+It is a part of our :doc:`arch-comp-rrd-backend`.

 The time series data of our metric system is stored in RRD databases in the file system of a OMD site.
 The rrdcached helps to optimize the IO with these RRD